-No matter if it is a new or old friendship, both can take effort, especially in an ever-changing world, but the joy that friendships can bring may make it worth the work that you need to put on it.
-The hardest part could be the planning on how to make new friends or reconnect with the old ones.
-The basic foundation of all relationship is friendship.
-Whether it's a relationship with your spouse, children, coworker or your neighbor, friendship will form the base of the relationship.
+It doesn’t matter if it is a new or old friend, both can take effort, especially in an ever-changing world, but the joy that friendships can bring may make it worth the work you need to put into it.
+The hardest part could be planning on making new friends or reconnect with the old ones.
+The basic foundation of all relationships is friendship.
+Whether it’s a relationship with your spouse, children, coworker, or neighbor, the company will form the relationship base.

 Some ways to make new friends: